Our Executive Management team

 Frank Capra’s It’s a Wonderful Life starring James Stewart because sometimes we’ll never know the impact of our work and life on others.

-Q&A with Kulvinder
+Q&A with Rachel

 If you could choose a superpower, what would it be?